History Today at the IHR

 ‘If you want to study anything more than the sewer system of 19th-century Manchester’, warns the historian Geoffrey Parker, ‘you need to learn languages.’
 But language learning in the UK, both modern and ancient, is in crisis.
 Historians examine the relationship between history, languages and the appreciation of other cultures and consider ways to address the problem.

-Featuring panellists Edith Hall, Daniel Beer & Katharine McDonald
+Featuring panellists Edith Hall, Daniel Beer & Katherine McDonald

 Historical Knowledge and Public History, 21 June 2018